Statistics: 13.5 miles, ascent 1811′, 6 hours

 I wish that we had recorded the number of styles and frequent little bridges we climbed.

 Nearing Pandy, the trail gave us beautiful views of the Black Mountains – tomorrow’s hike.

-A couple of long-time, English friends of my family, Jean and Peter, joined us as planned for dinner at our B&B. Peter will hike with us tomorrow.
+A couple of long-time English friends, Jean and Peter, joined us as planned for dinner at our B&B. Peter will hike with us tomorrow.